Edward Iacobucci

-Edward Michael Iacobucci (born 6 October 1968) is a Canadian legal academic who is a former dean of the University of Toronto Faculty of Law, where he is also the James M. Tory Professor of Law.
-Before taking over from interim dean Jutta Brunnée on January 1, 2015 for a five-year term, he was a professor in the faculty, the faculty’s associate dean of research, and the Osler Chair in Business Law.
+Edward Michael Iacobucci (born October 6, 1968) is a Canadian legal academic and judge who is a former dean of the University of Toronto Faculty of Law, where he is also the James M. Tory Professor of Law.
+Before taking over from interim dean Jutta Brunnée on January 1, 2015, for a five-year term, he was a professor in the faculty, the faculty's associate dean of research, and the Osler Chair in Business Law.
 His primary research areas are corporate law, competition law, and the intersection of economics and the law.

 Early life and career

 Edward Iacobucci is the son of Frank Iacobucci, a former puisne justice on the Supreme Court of Canada who was dean of the University of Toronto Faculty of Law from 1979 to 1983.
 Iacobucci earned a bachelor's degree (honours) in economics from Queen's University, a Master of Philosophy degree, also in economics, from the University of Oxford as a Rhodes Scholar, and a Bachelor of Laws from the University of Toronto.
 From 1996 to 1997, he clerked for John Sopinka, a justice of the Supreme Court of Canada.